Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

    [Upgrade Troubleshooting](README.md#relevant-troubleshooting-links-for-upgrade-related-issues).
    If the failure persists, then open a support ticket for guidance before proceeding.

-1. (`ncn-m001#`) Assign a new CFS configuration to the worker node.
+1. (`ncn-m001#`) Assign a new CFS configuration to the worker nodes.

    The content of the new CFS configuration is described in HPE Cray EX System Software Getting Started Guide S-8000, section "HPE Cray EX Software Upgrade Workflow" subsection "Cray System Management (CSM)".
-Replace ${NEW_NCN_CONFIGURATION} with the name of the new CFS configuration and ${XNAME} with the component name (xname) of the worker node that was upgraded.

 1. (`ncn-m001#`) Unset the `NEXUS_PASSWORD` variable, if it was set in the earlier step.